spacecloud-io/space-cloud/README.md

 <a href="https://discord.gg/ypXEEBr"><img src="https://img.shields.io/badge/chat-discord-brightgreen.svg?logo=discord&style=flat"></a>
 <a href="https://twitter.com/intent/follow?screen_name=spaceuptech"><img src="https://img.shields.io/badge/Follow-spaceuptech-blue.svg?style=flat&logo=twitter"></a>

 Space Cloud is an open source, high performance web server which provides instant realtime APIs on the database of your choice.
-Build Internet Scale apps with the agility of a prototype!
+Build highly scalable apps with the agility of a prototype!

 ## Table of Contents